stelligent/config-lint/README.md

 An example profile:

 ```
+# A list of files containing rules for linting
 rules:
   - example-files/rules/generic.yml

+# A list of files to scan
 files:
   - example-files/config/*.config

+# An optional list of rules to check, the default is all rules
 ids:
   - RULE_1
   - RULE_2

+# An optional list of tags used to select what rules to apply, the default is all rules
 tags:
   - s3

+# A list of resources and rules that should not be applied
+# This is useful if you want to turn off some rules for some resources, especially
+# when using built-in rules
+# (For custom rules files, you can use the Except attribute on a rule)
+exceptions:
+  - RuleID: S3_BUCKET_ACL
+    ResourceCategory: resource
+    ResourceType: aws_s3_bucket
+    ResouceID: simple_website
+    Comments: This bucket hosts a public website
 ```

 # Developing new rules using --search